diskshima/gwcli-hs/README.md

 # gwcli-hs

-A command line tool for Git sites (GitHub, ZenHub).
+A command line tool for Git repository services like:
+- GitHub
+- BitBucket (not yet supported)
+- ZenHub (not yet supported)

 ## Setup
 1. Install `stack`